Perth Children's Hospital

 Behind the scenes, work is progressing on preparing staff for the transition from Princess Margaret Hospital to Perth Children’s Hospital.

-The new $1.2 billion hospital, is on schedule for completion in late 2015.
+The new $1.2 billion hospital, is on schedule for practical completion in late 2015.

 - January 2012 Construction commenced